-Mental Health Crisis Management
+Mental Health Crisis Intervention and Support for Patients

 Online Continuing Education Course

 CEU course for nursing and other health professions.
 This 5-hour behavioral health continuing education course covers types of mental health crises, the crisis intervention process, and ethical and legal issues.
 Learn assessment and de-escalation techniques for patients experiencing a crisis or mental health emergency associated with depression, anxiety, substance use, and mental health disorders.

 Course Price: $35.00

 December 2, 2020

 "Immediately relevant to me in my occupation as a Behavioral Health RN; I believe I will be able to integrate, with ease, the information I learned into my daily practice." - Fiona, RN in Nevada

 "An excellent course!
 What I have learned is much more applicable to the geripsych population I work with than much of the coursework I've taken previously.
 Thank you!
 Good job!" - Luana, RN in Massachussetts

 "I really enjoyed this course.
 I feel more comfortable understanding mental health issues and treatment approaches." - Sarah, OT in Louisiana

 "A very informative course.
 I'll be using some of the key points in future lessons in my own teaching." - Anthony, EMT in California